 embalakai Authentic Camp

-The Serengeti National Park is Africa's most famous.
-Renowned for its incredible concentrations of predators and the Great Migration of two million grazers, a safari here is guaranteed to be exceptional.
-The endless grassy plains are amongst the richest grazing grounds in the African bush, and therefore home to the largest herds and the highest concentrations of predators on the planet.
+The Serengeti National Park is the most well-known in Africa.
+Because of the incredible concentrations of predators and the massive migration of two million grazers, a safari here is guaranteed to be exceptional.
+As a result, their grazing grounds are among the richest in the African bush., and as a result, their herds and predator concentrations are among the highest on the planet.

-There is such a variety of species to be found in the Serengeti and definitely too great a number to mention here, which is why it is such an integral part of a Tanzania safari.
-The park’s main attraction is the Great Migration, consisting of up to 2 million wildebeest, 200,000 zebras and 350,000 thompson, impala and grant’s gazelles – many consider it to be the most spectacular remaining African wildlife spectacle.
-The predator viewing here is exceptional with approximately 3-4,000 lion and huge numbers of cheetah, leopard and hyena.
-Other animals commonly found in the park include topi, eland, hartebeest, buffalo, elephant, caracal, serval, bat-eared fox, hyrax, genet, hares, porcupine, aardvark, giraffe, jackal, mongoose, crocodile, monitor lizard, aardwolf, many kinds of primates including baboons, vervet and colobus monkeys, and over 500 species of bird.
+The Serengeti is home to so many different species that it’s impossible to list them all here, which is why it’s such an important element of a Tanzania safari.
+The Great Migration, which includes up to 2 million wildebeest, 200,000 zebras, and 350,000 Thompson, Impala, and Grant’s gazelles, is the park’s principal attraction.
+Many believe it to be the most spectacular remaining African wildlife show.
+Predator watching is outstanding, with roughly 3–4,000 lions and large concentrations of cheetah, leopard, and hyena.
+Topi, eland, hartebeest, buffalo, elephant, caracal, serval, bat-eared fox, hyrax, genet, hares, porcupine, aardvark, giraffe, jackal, mongoose, crocodile, monitor lizard, aardwolf, baboons, vervet and colobus monkeys, and over 500 species of birds are among the creatures.

 Where is the Serengeti?

-The Serengeti is the main component of a Northern Tanzania Safari Itinerary.
-It is a vast stretch of endless plains brimming with wildlife in the North East of Tanzania – Tanzania’s border changes it to Kenya’s famous Masai Mara.
-It is only a short flight from Arusha (along with many other Northern airstrips!) – a flight you absolutely must consider if you are ever visiting other Northern Tanzania parks.
-Many travellers also visit Northern Tanzania to experience the vibrant Maasai culture in the Ngorongoro Highlands, but also to go into the Ngorongoro Crater itself.
-There are also other smaller surrounding parks, Lake Manyara and Tarangire, but these are more “add on” destinations – The Serengeti in our view is the real star of the show.
+A Northern Tanzania safari itinerary is incomplete without a visit to the Serengeti.
+It’s a vast stretch of endless plains teeming with wildlife in Tanzania’s northwestern region, which borders Kenya’s famous Masai Mara.
+It’s only a short flight from Arusha (and many other Northern Tanzanian airstrips!) –and one you should take if you’re planning on visiting other Northern Tanzania parks.
+Many visitors come to Northern Tanzania not only to see the vibrant Maasai culture in the Ngorongoro Highlands, but also to see the Ngorongoro Crater.
+Other nearby parks, such as Lake Manyara and Tarangire, are more “add-on” destinations; the Serengeti, in our opinion, is the true star of the show.